Asqatasun/Asqatasun/documentation/en/20_User_doc/userdoc-04-scenario-audit.md

 * Save your scenario : File > Save as...

-## 3. Verify and adjust the scenario
+## Step 3 - Verify and adjust the scenario

 * In the SeBuilder window, choose Run > run test locally